 Ephesus was about 47 miles south of Smyrna (modern Izmir) and about 3 miles inland from the Aegean Sea in the Roman province of Asia (today western Turkey).

 Some authorities have suggested that city’s history goes back to Hittite period (c.
-1400 BC) and Hittites called it Apasas — Possibly meaning “bee,” a symbol found on Ephesus coins — later corrupted to “Ephesus” (“Ephesos” in Greek).
+1400 BC) and Hittites called it Apasas — possibly meaning “bee,” a symbol found on Ephesus coins — later corrupted to “Ephesus” (“Ephesos” in Greek).
 The earliest settlement was built at the mouth of the Cayster River, inland from the Aegean Sea.
 The inhabitants worshiped Kybele, the native goddess of Anatolia.

 In the mid-6th century BC King Croesus of Lydia conquered Ephesus and forced the inhabitants to build a new city farther inland, closer to the location of modern Selçuk.
 A magnificent temple was constructed in honor of Artemis on the original shrine of Kybele.
-The Artemision, as it was known, was built of white, red, blue and yellow marble of the finest quality.
+It was built of white, red, blue and yellow marble of the finest quality.
 Gold was reputedly used between the joints of the marble blocks instead of mortar.
-Multitudes of priests and priestesses (temple prostitutes) were connected with temple rituals.
+Multitudes of priests and priestesses (temple prostitutes) were connected with

 In 546 BC Ephesus, along with the rest of Anatolia was invaded by the Persians.
 The city maintained friendly relations with Persia for about 50 years.
-In 478 BC the Persian king, Xerxes, returning from his failure in Greece, paid homage to the goddess Artemis, although he had sacked other Greek shrines, he left the Artemsion, as the great temple was called, alone, and even left his children for safety in Ephesus.
+In 478 BC the Persian king, Xerxes, returning from his failure in Greece, paid homage to the goddess Artemis.
+Although he had sacked other Greek shrines, he left the Artemsion, as the great temple was called, alone, and even left his children for safety in Ephesus.

 After 454 BC Ephesus appears as a regular tributary of Athens.
 Ephesus participated in a general revolt of 412 BC against Athens, siding with Sparta in the Second Peloponnesian War, and remained an effective ally of Sparta down to the end of the war.
 Threatened by Persia, Ephesus served in 396 BC as the headquarters of King Agesilaus of Sparta.
 In 394 BC the Ephesians deserted to the anti-Spartan maritime league, but by 387 BC the city was again in Spartan hands and was handed by Antalcidas to Persia.

-Below, model of the Temple of Artemis at Miniaturk Park, Istanbul, Turkey
+Below, scale model of the Temple of Artemis at Miniaturk Park in Istanbul, Turkey.

 The rebuilt temple, completed in 250 BC on the site of the first temple, was a forest of marble with 127 columns.
 It ranked as one of the Seven Wonders of the Ancient World — four times larger than the Parthenon at Athens — 425 feet long.
 220 feet wide, with 127 columns, each 60 feet high, in double rows.
 (In comparison, the Parthenon, was 230 feet long, 100 feet wide and had 58 columns.)
 The building is thought to have been the first temple completely constructed with marble (except for the roof).